Qatar closes helium plants amid rift with Arab powers

-DUBAI/DOHA Qatar, the world's second largest helium producer, has closed its two helium production plants because of the economic boycott imposed by other Arab states, industry sources told Reuters on Tuesday.
+DUBAI/DOHA (Reuters) - Qatar, the world's second largest helium producer, has closed its two helium production plants because of the economic boycott imposed by other Arab states, industry sources told Reuters on Tuesday.

 The helium plants operated by RasGas, a subsidiary of state-owned Qatar Petroleum [QATPE.UL] (QP), were shut after Saudi Arabia closed its border with Qatar, blocking overland exports of the gas, a QP official told Reuters.
 RasGas is 70 percent owned by QP and U.S. giant Exxon Mobil has 30 percent.